Ranote

 Ranote is a village in the Thathri tehsil of Doda district in the union territory of Jammu and Kashmir, India.

 About and demographics

 About

 Ranote village is located 13 km from its tehsil headquarter Kahara and 60 km from district headquarter Doda.
 It is listed in Jia panchayat.

 Demographics

 Ranote village is a backward village having population of 600 people.
 The people generally are very poor and depends upon agricultural activities.
 The spoken languages of people are Bhaderwahi, Bhalessi, Gojri, Kashmiri and Sarazi.

 Culture

-There is an festival called Mahal Nag Mela, celebrated annually.
+There is a festival called Mahal Nag Mela, celebrated annually.
 Number of pilgrims visit this village for performing this cultural festival.